What Is Variable Rate Debt in Airport Finance?

 Why Airports Use Variable Rate Debt

 Lower short-term borrowing costs.
-Short-term tax-exempt rates have historically been lower than long-term fixed rates.
+Short-term tax-exempt rates were lower in January 2026, with daily-mode tax-exempt VRDNs averaging 0.20% compared to fixed-rate coupons of 5.00%–5.75% for bonds issued in the same period than long-term fixed rates.
 In January 2026, daily-mode tax-exempt VRDNs averaged 0.20%, representing a 5% ratio to SOFR.
 Fixed-rate airport revenue bonds issued in the same period carried coupons of 5.00%â€"5.75%.

 Asset-liability matching.
-Airports hold substantial cash reserves and investment portfolios whose returns correlate with short-term rates.
+Airports hold cash reserves to support variable rate debt positions and investment portfolios whose returns correlate with short-term rates.
 Maintaining a portion of debt at variable rates can create a natural hedge where investment income rises in tandem with debt service costs during periods of rising rates.

 Call flexibility.
 VRDOs are callable at par on any interest payment date, providing airports with the option to refinance or restructure without paying the call premium (typically 100â€"102% of par) required for fixed-rate bonds with a future optional redemption date.